Fourier domain excision of periodic radio frequency interference: Mitigating periodic and other RFI from Time-domain data: RFIClean

 \subsection{Operational overview and diagnostics}

-\rficlean reads in and works on the input data block-by-block, where a block represents time series of specified length for a number of radio frequency channels.
+\rficlean reads in and works on the input data block-by-block, where a block represents time series of a user-specified length for a number of radio frequency channels.
 Three categories of RFI excision are employed.
 First in these categories is the Fourier domain excision.
-For each time series, a DFT is computed using FFTW \citep{FFTW05}.
+For each time series, a DFT is computed using the Fastest Fourier Transform in the West \citep[FFTW;][]{FFTW05} software library.
 The Fourier amplitude spectrum is often ``red'' (i.e., there is more spectral power at lower frequencies than that at higher frequencies) which prohibits efficient identification of any outliers.
 To avoid the worsening effects of this redness, the amplitude spectrum is divided in to several sections, whereas the length of each section is increased logarithmically as we go from lower to higher Fourier frequencies.
-The outliers are identified within each of these sections using robustly computed mean and standard deviation, and specified threshold.
+The outliers are identified within each of these sections using robustly computed mean and standard deviation, and a specified threshold.
 For each of the outliers, the real and imaginary parts of the DFT are replaced by 0s.
 An inverse DFT computed using FFTW then outputs a cleaned time series.
 This operation is repeated for time series corresponding to each of the radio frequency channels in the input block.